Own your home sooner with the right home loan

 - Does the lender have a branch network?
-As mentioned above, some loans may offer a lower rate but might not have a branch network.
+Some loans may offer a lower rate but might not have a branch network.
 Is speaking to someone face-to-face important to you?
 Do you like to do your banking at a branch or are you happy to do it online?

 - Does the loan have package benefits?
-Some loans offer bonus Qantas Points, or credit cards which earn Qantas Points.
+Some loans offer bonus Qantas Points or credit cards which earn Qantas Points.
 Package loans can also offer discounted insurance and credit card annual fees.
 They also come with annual fees, unlike regular home loans.

-- Can I change my splits when I want to?
+- Can you change your splits when you want to?
 If you choose a split rate, can you later change the split portions of your loan when necessary?

 - Can you make extra repayments?
 If so, are these free and not limited each year?

 - Can you make interest only payments on your home loan?
 Some borrowers will switch to interest only payments and combine this with a 100% offset account to make tax savings, whereas some investors can use fixed rate interest only home loans to maximise their cashflow.

 - Do you need a guarantor on your home loan?
 Some loans offer the option of using a family member's property to help minimise the deposit required for a home loan.

 - Can you bring your loan with you if you decide to sell it later on?
 This is called loan portability and means you can avoid some of the fees which come with opening a new loan.

 - What's the feedback on the internet banking application?
 Speak to others who have banked with the lender and see what their thoughts of the online banking is.
 Read the reviews of the mobile app in the iTunes App Store or Google Play Store.

 A home loan comparison rate is an interest rate which includes many of the fees and charges you'll pay on your home loan.
 It's made up using the interest rate, loan amount, length of the loan, how often you'll make repayments, and the fees and charges associated.